-You can select either color or black and white for the shading/contours.
+Select either color or black and white for the shading/contours.
 Contour types are simple contour lines, shade fill or both.

 - Scale plot size:

-you can increase or decrease the plot size by inputting a percentage between 1 and 200.
+Increase or decrease the plot size by inputting a percentage between 1 and 200.
 The default is 100%.
 Values

 outside those ranges are ignored.

 Select this to draw contour labels on the contours.